WebReflection/heresy/README.md

   * any attribute change, or node lifecycle, can be tracked via the Custom Elements V1 API (no componentDidMount and friends)
   * `oninit`, `onconnected`, `ondisconnected`, and `onattributechanged` events out of the box
   * `handleEvent` paradigm out of the box
+  * `observedAttributes` and `booleanAttributes` do what everyone expects these to do
   * no redundant dom nodes, no ghost fragments, an "as clean as possible" output
   * the performance of lighterhtml, fine tuned for this specific use case
-  * it's SSR (Server Side Rendering) friendly, and custom elements hydrate automatically
+  * it's [SSR (Server Side Rendering) friendly](https://github.com/WebReflection/heresy-ssr#readme), and custom elements hydrate automatically
   * usage of `ref` to simplify reaching nodes after render
   * automatic `render` when the method is present and no `onconnected` or `connectedCallback` has been explicitly defined
   * CSS specificity is granted per each component via `style: selector => '...'` so that **there is no need to use Shadow DOM** and the heavy polyfills related to it